Urinary Bladder Cancer Research

 What can be learned from dogs with TCC that will help human cancer patients?

 In the Purdue Comparative Oncology Program at Purdue University, we study specific forms of naturally-occurring cancer in pet dogs in order to learn new information to help animals and to help human cancer patients.
 This is possible because certain naturally occurring canine cancers greatly resemble that same form of cancer in humans.
 This is true with bladder cancer.
-Canine TCC is almost identical to human invasive TCC in histopathologic characteristics, molecular features studied to date, biologic behavior (sites and frequency of metastasis), and response to medical therapy.
+Canine TCC is almost identical to human invasive TCC (invasive urothelial carcinoma) in histopathologic characteristics, molecular features studied to date, biologic behavior (sites and frequency of metastasis), and response to medical therapy.
 Our laboratory is studying the risk factors (environmental and genetic) for TCC, methods to detect TCC earlier, and methods to more effectively treat TCC.
 These studies are expected to benefit both animals and humans with cancer.
-In fact, our work has already led to clinical trials in humans with TCC at the Indiana University School of Medicine.
+In fact, our work has already led to clinical trials in humans with TCC.

 Canine Bladder Cancer Clinic at Purdue University